pletfix/docs/en/testing.md

 You can enter a class as argument to run only one test case:

     vendor/bin/phpunit ExampleTest

+To run a test that comes with a plugin (or another third party package), set the path to the plugin as argument:

+    vendor/bin/phpunit ./vendor/pletfix/hello/

 The following code shows how to run tests with the PHPUnit command-line test runner:

     HPUnit 5.7.14 by Sebastian Bergmann and contributors.